How to Create PostgreSQL Tables With psql and pgAdmin

-Tables in any database, including PostgreSQL, are used to organize or summarize the complex, detailed, and unordered data.
+Tables in any database, including PostgreSQL, are used to organize or summarize complex, detailed, and unordered data.
 To create a table in PostgreSQL, the first step is creating a database and selecting the desired one.
-Once a table is created, you can perform multiple operations on that table like insertion, deletion, searching, and updating.
+Once a database is created, you can create a table of your choice and perform multiple operations on that table like insertion, deletion, searching, and updating.
 A table in PostgreSQL stores the data in a structured way, i.e. in the form of rows and columns.

 In this write-up, you will learn how to create a table in PostgreSQL using pgAdmin, and SQL SHELL(psql).